luke-clifton/themk.net/notes/historic/d-bus.md

 as we are usually looking at global events.

 D-Bus has the concept of an address on the bus.
 This has to be a unique name.
-It is usualy a reverse DNS to ensure uniqueness.
+It is usually a reverse DNS to ensure uniqueness.

     com.example.xyz

 A single program can register such an address with the bus.
-It can then register objects in a hierachy at that address.
+It can then register objects in a hierarchy at that address.
 Each object must be contained within (or actually be) the root object designated by `/`.
 Essentially this means object names have to start with a `/`.